 Expenditure budgets are appropriated at the following levels for each fund: Instruction, Support Services, Enterprise and Community Services, Facilities Acquisition and Construction, Other Uses - Debt Service and Interfund Transfers, and Operating Contingency.
 Expenditures cannot legally exceed the adopted appropriation levels except in the case of grants which could not be estimated at the time of budget adoption.
 Appropriations lapse at the fiscal year-end.
 Management may amend line items in the budget without Board approval as long as appropriation levels (the legal level of control) are not changed.
 Supplemental appropriations may occur if the Board approves them due to unforeseen circumstances that could not be determined at the time the budget was adopted.
-Budget amounts shown in the basic financial statements reflect the original budgeted appropriation amounts and final budget amounts for a supplemental budget approved by the board.
-All expenditures were within authorized appropriations except for the Federal Programs fund which overspent the Instruction appropriation by \$4,367.
+Expenditures exceeded appropriations in the General Fund in the Instruction function by \$262,482 and in the Support Services function by \$241,300.
+In the Food Service Fund, expenditures exceeded appropriations by \$33,893 in the Enterprise and Community Services function.

-Notes to the Basic Financial Statements For the Year ended June 30, 2016
+Notes to the Basic Financial Statements For the Year ended June 30, 2017